Contents

 If you have concerns about your sexual health, you can book an appointment online via this service here.
 You can also contact the the Sandyford sexual health service, which covers the Greater Glasgow area directly here.

-Medical Treatment Charges in Scotland
+Medical treatment charges in Scotland

 While most healthcare services are available for free in Scotland, you will have to pay for some treatments.

 Students should be aware that some treatments that incur a charge in other parts of the UK – such as prescriptions – are free in Scotland.
+Prescription charges in Scotland have been abolished since April 2011.

 NHS dental treatment is free to everyone who is aged under 26, is pregnant or has given birth in the last 12 months, as well as those on certain benefits.
 You can find more information on the cost of NHS dental treatment here.